Burrington Combe

 Burrington Combe is a Carboniferous Limestone gorge near the village of Burrington, on the north side of the Mendip Hills Area of Outstanding Natural Beauty, in North Somerset, England.

 "Combe" or "coombe" is a word of Celtic origin found in several forms on all of the British Isles, denoting a steep-sided valley or hollow.
 Burrington Combe is a gorge through the limestone hills although there is now no river running through it.
 Various cave entrances are exposed which have been occupied by humans for over 10,000 years, with a hillfort being built beside the combe in the Iron Age.
 The geology has led to a diversity of plant life.

 According to legend Augustus Montague Toplady was inspired to write the hymn Rock of Ages while sheltering under a rock in the combe, although recent scholars have disputed this claim.

 Geology

 Water draining from Black Down has exposed rocks from the Devonian sandstones of the Portishead Formation which show through the limestone, Carboniferous mudstones of the Avon Group, limestones of the Black Rock Limestone Subgroup and oolitic limestones of the Burrington Oolite Subgroup; however the exact mechanism by which the gorge was formed is unknown.
 The northern and lower end of the combe, which was once the bed of the Congresbury Yeo, cuts through overlying Clifton Down Limestone.
 Triassic dolomitic conglomerate can also locally be seen along the combe.

+The gorge was originally formed during the Permo-Triassic period about 260 million years ago.
+At that time Britain had a warm arid climate, not dissimilar to northern Africa today.
+Occasionally flash floods cause huge volumes of water to run off the hills, forming wadis — an Arabic term for the steep-sided ravines characteristic of intermittent streams.
+Burrington Combe and its near neighbour, Cheddar Gorge are exhumed wadis.
+They were originally filled with Triassic rocks that have been eroded and 'exhumed' by glacial meltwaters at the end of the last Ice Age.
+Parts of Burrington Combe still have these Triassic rocks, forming an unconformity with the Carboniferous limestones along their sides and bottom.

+At the end of the last Ice Age, permafrost blocked the joints and fissures in the limestone with ice and frozen mud, making the limestone impermeable.
+When the surface permafrost melted during the summers, water flowed on the surface, carving out the softer Triassic rocks, exhuming the wadi and leaving the landscape we see today.